WeiDUorg/weidu/README-WeiDU-Changes.txt

     the component names (useful if you're used to using --quick-log).
   * --safe-exit added, will save weidu.log after it begins the installation of every component.
 This means that quitting mid-installation will be recoverable by the standard uninstall procedure, IF you don't use strange stuff (assume that all mods that don't contain biffing and don't backup the override will work correctly).
 Also, you can't uninstall (or reinstall) anything while under --safe-exit.
   * MOVE tp2 action added.
 Don't use.
   * Fixed an embarassing bug detecting BG1 (&TotSC) via GAME_IS.
   * ADD_CRE_ITEM works with IWD2 (again).
 I hate whoever coded that game.
+  * Skip README and LANGUAGE queries if any component is already installed.

 Version 212:
   * Various fixes to ADD_AREA_REGION_TRIGGER.